CommE2E/comm/docs/dev_environment.md

 cd native
 yarn dev
 ```

-This command runs two processes (see previous section for details).

 Next, boot up an Android Emulator using Android Studio’s Virtual Device Manager.
 You should have a single Android Emulator (or plugged-in device) running at one time.